gijsoman/PlatformShootSkills/README.md

 # PlatformShootSkills (Working Title) - WIP

 So I had this idea of making a platformer like game which takes place in a Retro Wave enviroment.
-It was a very shallow idea so i decided to just start making it and see where it got me from there.
+It was a very shallow idea so I decided to just start making it and see where it got me from there.
 I mainly started this project to improve my Unity and C# skills.

 Here I want to show a few things that this project contains.
 Instead of reading the scripts in this readme feel free to download the project.